malvikasharan/APRICOT/README.md

 **3. Get the supporting data required for running your queries**

-  Users are required to establish a directory `source_files` containing all the [required supporting data](https://github.com/malvikasharan/APRICOT/blob/master/documentation/database_dependencies.md), which can be set-up using one of the two options:
+  Users are required to establish a directory `source_files` containing all the [required supporting data](https://github.com/malvikasharan/APRICOT/blob/master/documentation/database_dependencies.md) (size: 14 GB compressed), which can be set-up using one of the two options:

   **option-1: ...in the local system - RECOMMENDED**